 A. M. BROWN CABIN

-Williamson County has a colorful history, one of the cowboys, wagon trains, farmers, outlaws, and Indians.
+Williamson County has a colorful history of cowboys, wagon trains, farmers, outlaws, and Indians.
 Early settlement in Williamson County is primarily due to the San Gabriel River, drawing people to live in this area for over 10,000 years.
-Many Indian tribes settled in the area due to the location of the river and the fertile soils as it was also well known for its buffalo and hunting grounds.
+Many Indian tribes settled in the area due to the location of the river and the fertile soil, as it was also well known for its buffalo and hunting grounds.
 Approximately four different tribes called the area home.

 It has been said that Williamson County was first explored by Europeans in the late seventeenth century when Captain Alonso De León looked for a route between San Antonio and the Spanish missions in East Texas that would serve as a better route instead of the Camino Real.
 The new route passed through the area along Brushy Creek and the San Gabriel River and was called Camino de Arriba.
 In 1716, Louis Juchereau de St. Denis and Domingo Ramón, two Spanish explorers, led an expedition that traveled through the area and camped on Brushy Creek and the San Gabriel River, naming them Arroyo de las Bendítas Ánimas (Creek of the Blessed Souls) and Rio de San Xavier.
 The San Xavier missions were founded in the mid-eighteenth century and occupied a series of sites along the San Gabriel River.

 The Garey Ranch is set in the beautiful Texas hill country and encompasses 525 acres on the San Gabriel River.
-The Greys, Jack and Cammile, have owned the ranch since 1966 and built a 6,500 square foot home for themselves in 1995.
-There are many places on the ranch that hold a historic value: the San Gabriel River and structures such as the free-standing chimney and the A.M.
+The Greys, Jack and Cammile, have owned the ranch since 1966 and built a 6,500-square-foot home for themselves in 1995.
+There are many places on the ranch that hold historical value: the San Gabriel River and structures such as the free-standing chimney and the A.M.
 Brown Cabin.

 A. M. Brown Cabin